crwainstock/fe-mentor-ping-coming-soon/README.md

 ### 👇 Pseudo-Selector

 One styling element that I hadn't used before was the [::placeholder pseudo-selector](https://developer.mozilla.org/en-US/docs/Web/CSS/::placeholder) to style the placeholder in the input field.
+In the quest to style the placeholder, I came across the pseudo-selector in the MDN docs.
+This is an example of not knowing what you don't know. 😆

+I didn't know this was a thing before this build, but now I have this little tool in my werkzeugkoffer ("toolbox" in German, sorry...I'm learing German as well, and my brain is all over the place) for future builds.

 ### 📨 Email Validation Function